upstream-se/guidebook-draft/docs/index.md

 # Upstream Software Engineering

-*A guidebook for governing the construction and evolution of software systems*
+> This page introduces the guidebook for the practice of Upstream Software Engineering, the epistemic governance of the intent of long-lived software systems.

 ## What this guidebook is